A glossary of Wistia terms. Definitions, uses, and links to more info. It's pretty rad, if we're being honest.

 Captions on/off by default - This is a state for captions.
 When turned on, captions for the video will be supplied automatically, without the viewer needing to turn them on with the CC button at the bottom of the video.
 Captions on by default will automatically supply the captions associated with the language of the browser (when available).
 This feature is located under the Captions menu in the Customize panel.

 Chapters - Chapters is a feature in the Customize panel.
-Chapters appear as dots on the play bar of a video, and can be navigated using the Chapters icon in the player.
+Chapters appear as dots on the play bar of a video or audio episode, and can be navigated using the Chapters icon in the player.
 Chapters are also tracked in media stats.
 To add a chapter, select Customize.

 Collaborator - A collaborator is a user on your Wistia account.
 Collaborators are invited via their email address at the project-level, and can have different permission levels on specific projects.
 These permissions include: upload, download, share, and stats.